 This might not be the thinnest laptop around, but it’s overall thinner than the previous model and is incredibly portable as a result.
 Previous to this, I had been carrying around a MacBook Pro in my bag and slipping this in instead reminds me of what makes the Air range so special.
 It weighs 1.24kg (compared to the 1.6kg MacBook Pro 14-inch) and has a height of just 1.13cm.
 That makes it thinner than an iPad Pro with a Magic Keyboard attached, making this Apple’s most portable mobile workstation.

 If you were hoping for a MacBook Air available in all the colours of the rainbow, then I am here to disappoint.
 Space Grey and Silver remain, with new Starlight and Midnight options added.
 I have been testing the Starlight option the best way to describe it would be a very subtle gold.
 It does a better job at hiding fingerprints than the matte Midnight option which is a very dark blue.
 The new M3 MacBook Pro has introduced a new Space Black option, think a darker version of Space Grey rather than the harsh black hue offered by Midnight, so we may be graced with that come the M3 Air model.

 On one side you’ll find two Thunderbolt 3/USB 4 ports, along with the magnetic MagSafe port for charging.
 There’s also a 3.5mm headphone port on the other side.
 It would have been nice for Apple to split the USB-C ports and have one on each side, as I often run out of room when I am plugging in multiple items.
 There’s also no SD card reader nor HDMI, so you’ll probably want to invest in a good USB-C hub to go along with this laptop.

 The addition of MagSafe essentially gives you an extra port, as you’ll no longer need to use up one of the USB ports for charging.
-You can still charge with a fast USB-C cable and charger, but that doesn’t come in the box with a colour-matched MagSafe cable the replacement.
+You can still charge with a fast USB-C cable and charger, but that doesn’t come in the box with a colour-matched MagSafe cable replacement.